cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 ## Spinning up the core Stack

-To spin up the stack using the [Stack manager], both a `postgis_password` and `geoserver_password` file need to be provided.
-Please create them in the `./inputs/stack-manager/inputs/secrets` directory.
+Before spinning up the stack using the [Stack manager], please provide the following files to the specified repositories:

+-  4 secret files in `./inputs/stack-manager/inputs/secrets`:
+    - `postgis_password`
+    - `geoserver_password`
+    - `mapbox_username`
+    - `mapbox_api_key`
+-  Download the geojson as specified in `./inputs/stack-manager/inputs/data/visualisation/data/buildings/readme.txt`
+- Create missing colourbars using the provided utility scripts in `Utilities/dtvf_legends` (this will create 3 additional legend figures in `./inputs/stack-manager/inputs/data/visualisation/data/icons`)

 Subsequently, copy all files in `./inputs/stack-manager/` into their corresponding repositories of the stack-manager, i.e., under `Deploy/stacks/dynamic/stack-manager/`.

 Then navigate to `Deploy/stacks/dynamic/stack-manager` and run the following command there from a *bash* terminal.
 There are several [common stack scripts] provided to manage the stack: